PapirusDevelopmentTeam/papirus-libreoffice-theme/README.md

 or download .deb packages from [here](https://launchpad.net/~papirus/+archive/ubuntu/papirus/+packages?field.name_filter=papirus-icon-theme).

+**NOTE:** The deb package doesn't support [official fresh builds](https://www.libreoffice.org/download/).
+Use Papirus Installer for these.

 ### Papirus Installer

 Use the script to install the latest version directly from this repo (independently on your distro):